20 Powerful Bible Verses About Love And Forgiveness

 This verse emphasizes mutual support and forgiveness within the Christian community.
 The call to forgive others is not merely a suggestion but a command based on the forgiveness that believers have received from the Lord.
 It underscores the importance of maintaining harmony and unity through the act of forgiving.

-READ ALSO 30 Powerful Bible Verses About Self-Esteem
+READ ALSO 30 Most Effective Bible Verses About The Second Coming Of Jesus Christ

 4. Matthew 6:14-15